zutxo/sigma-book/src/part7/ch22-box-model.md

 Token Creation Rule
 ─────────────────────────────────────────────────────

-A new token can be minted when: token_id == INPUTS(0).id
+A new token can ONLY be minted when: token_id == INPUTS(0).id   (MUST equal first input's box ID)

+This is a consensus rule enforced by the protocol.
-This ensures uniqueness: only the owner of a box can create tokens with that box's ID as token ID.
+Only the first input's box ID can be used as a new token ID.
+This ensures uniqueness: tokens are "born" from a specific box.

 ┌─────────────┐     Spend      ┌─────────────────┐
 │  Input Box  │ ─────────────► │   Output Box    │